sonatype-nexus-community/nexus-repository-r/.github/PULL_REQUEST_TEMPLATE.md

 (If there are changes to the UI, please include a screenshot so we know what to look for!)

+(If there are changes to user behavior in general, please make sure to update the docs, as well)

 It relates to the following issue #s:
 * Fixes #X